ShabbirHasan1/quilkin/docs/src/deployment/quickstarts/agones-xonotic-relay.md

 only be accessible through Quilkin, via utilising the [TokenRouter] Filter to provide routing and access control to the Allocated `GameServer` instances.

-To do this, we'll take advantage of the Quilkin [Relay](../../services/relay.md) to provide an out-of-the-box multi-cluster xDS control plane, and the [Agones Agent](../../services/agent.md) to send information from the cluster(s) to the relay, which can be used as a management server for each of the Quilkin [Proxy](../../services/proxy.md) instances.
+To do this, we'll take advantage of the Quilkin [mDS](../../services/mds.md) and to [xDS](../../services/mds.md) services to provide an out-of-the-box multi-cluster xDS control plane, and the [mDS client](../../services/agent.md) to send information from the cluster(s) to the relay, which can be used as a management server for each of the Quilkin [Proxy](../../services/proxy.md) instances.